RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-03-10-newsletter.md

 ### Software and Updates

-Google have released the **[Model Search](https://github.com/google/model_search)** framework that implements AutoML algorithms for deep learning model architecture search at scale.
+Google released the **[Model Search](https://github.com/google/model_search)** framework that implements AutoML algorithms for deep learning model architecture search at scale.
 The post [Introducing Model Search: An Open Source Platform for Finding Optimal ML Models](https://ai.googleblog.com/2021/02/introducing-model-search-open-source.html?m=1) offers more detail on the framework.

 ---